 • lack of own initiative;

-• decrease in the efficiency of activities;
+• decrease in operational efficiency;

-• performing tasks strictly according to the instructions.
+• performing tasks strictly according to instructions.

 c) Emotional and social sphere: